JakeAGonzales/convex-optimization/README.md

 # convex-optimization
-A respository for the course EE 578 Convex Optimization at UW
+A respository for the course EE578 Convex Optimization at UW